-- Extinguish any open flames, pilot lights and all smoking materials. - 2.
-Shut off the propane supply at the container valve(s) or propane supply connection. - Open doors and other ventilating. openings. - Leave the area until odor clears.
+- Extinguish any open flames, pilot lights and all smoking materials. - the container valve(s) or propane supply connection. - 4.
+Open doors and other ventilating openings. - Leave the area until odor clears.
 6. Have the propane system checked and leakage source corrected before using again.